 Australia Retail Sales Slump 0.4% In March

-That missed forecasts for an increase of 0.2 percent following the 0.3 percent gain in February.
+That missed forecasts for a decline of 0.2 percent following the 0.2 percent increase in February.

-Individually, sales for household goods, clothing, department store, other retailing and cafes all were down in March, while food retailing was up.
+Individually, sales were down for household goods, clothing, department stores, other sales and cafes, while food sales were up.

+For the first quarter of 2024, retail sales volume sank 0.4 percent on quarter after rising 0.4 percent in the three months prior.